This version is still in development and is not considered stable yet. For the latest stable version, please use StreamX Guides 1.1.0! |

 -

-Refresh http://localhost:8081 and check that the part of the title is now dynamic.
+Check the page.
+Now a part of the title is dynamic.

 Summary

 Congratulations!
-You have learned how to populate StreamX Mesh to a build simple website.
-But that’s not all, there are many more ways to feed StreamX.
-To learn more about them, follow the StreamX CLI reference.
+You have learned how to populate StreamX Mesh to build a simple website.